-Policy Statement
+1. Policy Statement

-EKC Schools Trust is committed to the highest standards of openness, honesty and accountability.
-In line with this commitment we encourage employees and others that we deal with who have serious concerns about any aspect of the Trust's work or environment within each Academy to come forward to voice those concerns on a confidential basis.
+EKC Group is committed to the highest standards of openness, honesty and accountability.
+In line with this commitment we encourage employees, students and stakeholders and others that we deal with who have serious concerns about any aspect of the Group's work or environment to come forward to voice those concerns on a confidential basis.